datakurre/collective.pfg.dexterity/README.rst

 fields.
 If you like the idea and think this could be useful, please, contribute at: https://github.com/datakurre/collective.pfg.dexterity

-**Note:** Depending on your buildout configuration, you may need to manually pin `Products.DataGridField >= 1.8b1` to avoid getting a Plone 3.x -version of that dependency.

 P.S.
 If you find it redundant to first create a PloneFormGen-form and then define a similar dexterity content type, check out if `uwosh.pfg.d2c
 <http://pypi.python.org/pypi/uwosh.pfg.d2c>`_ is a better fit for you.